Staff Surgeon James Miranda Stuart Barry MD (Ed 1812)

 1856 In the Crimea, Barry made recommendations to the military camps and hospitals about the measures to be put in place to prevent rain from damaging the foundations of hospital huts.

 18 Dec 1857 Appointed Inspector General Hospitals in Canada vice Thomas Alexander who was appointed a Commissioner on Sidney Herbert's Committee of Military Inquiry.
 In their turn, Staff Surgeon of the First Class James Henderson was promoted Deputy Inspector General Hospitals vice Barry, while Staff Surgeon of the First Class Richard Dane was recalled from half-pay to fill the vacancy on the Staff created by Henderson.

 7 Dec 1858 Inspector General.

-25 July 1865 Died at 14, Margaret Street, London of diarrhoea during an epidemic.
+25 July 1865 Died in a lodging house, No 14, Margaret Street, Cavendish Square, London of diarrhoea during an epidemic.
 In his final illness he was attended by Staff Surgeon Major David Reid McKinnon, who signed the death certificate.
 He was buried at Kensal Green cemetery.